Did environmental factors contribute to your accident, like an obstructed view?

 What Should You Do?

-If you have been seriously injured in a motor vehicle accident involving a left-turn at an intersection, then you may have a claim for damages against the driver who was making an unlawful turn.
+If you have been seriously injured in a motor vehicle accident involving a left turn at an intersection, then you may have a claim for damages against the driver who was making an unlawful turn.
 If the driver turned into the oncoming traffic path, then the driver may have failed in his or her legal duty of care, which constitutes negligence under Florida law.

 Left-turn car accident claims can be more complex than other kinds of traffic accident cases.
-In fact, some of these accidents may require an accident reconstruction specialist to testify about the conditions at the time of the collision, including speed, weather, road hazards, the position of the vehicles on the roadway, and more.
+In fact, some of these accidents may require an accident reconstruction specialist to testify about the conditions at the time of the collision, including speed, weather, road hazards, the position of the vehicles on the roadway, obstructed views and more.

-A good piece of advice if you or a loved one are injured in a left-hand turn car accident is to speak with a personal injury lawyer who has spent years evaluating accident facts, applying the law, and effectively asking juries to render a favorable verdict.
+A good piece of advice if you or a loved one are injured in a left-hand turn car accident is to speak with a car accident lawyer who has spent years evaluating accident facts, applying the law, and effectively asking juries to render a favorable verdict.
 Most personal injury lawyers who meet these criteria, like Alan Sackrin, will offer a free initial consultation to answer your questions and explain the law.

 You May Also Be Interested In: